Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Discussion

-Magnetars and rapidly rotating pulsars and magnetars have been studied extensively as central engines of SLSNe and FRBs, as they can naturally explain the quasi-steady synchrotron emission from their nascent pulsar/magnetar wind nebulae.
-These central engines can provide a unified picture of SLSNe, stripped-envelope SNe, FRBs as well as long GRBs.
+Magnetars and rapidly rotating pulsars have been studied extensively as central engines of SLSNe and FRBs, as they can naturally explain the quasi-steady synchrotron emission from their nascent pulsar/magnetar wind nebulae.
+These central engines can provide a unified picture of SLSNe, stripped-envelope SNe and FRBs as well as long GRBs.
 Non-thermal nebular emission has been observed for many Galactic PWNe, which suggests that a significant fraction of the wind magnetic energy can be utilized for accelerating particles. \citet{Murase2016} proposed quasi-steady synchrotron emission as a potential probe of FRB progenitors and also explored their possible connection to pulsar/magnetar-driven SNe including SLSNe.
+Till date, five repeating FRBs namely 20121102A, 20190520B, 20201124A, 20240114A and 20190417A have been localized and associated with compact persistent radio sources~\citep{Chatterjee2017,Niu2022,Bruni2023,Bruni2024,Moroianu2025}.

-Till date, three repeating FRBs namely FRB 121102, FRB 190520 and FRB 201124 have been localized and associated with compact persistent radio sources~\citep{Chatterjee2017,Niu2022,Bruni2023}.
-In this study, we consider the scenario whereby quasi-steady emission from such FRB sources are powered by young rapidly rotating magnetars that are embedded in a composite of magnetized wind nebula and SN ejecta.
-We have presented a detailed theoretical model here to numerically compute the radio SEDs for nebular emission by solving the time-dependent kinetic equations for photons and electrons in the MWN.
-To test the SNe progenitor models, we considered two cases: (a) an ultra-stripped SNe with $M_{\rm ej}=0.1\,M_{\odot}$ and $E_{\rm sn}=10^{50}\,{\rm erg}$, and (b) a conventional core-collapse SNe with $M_{\rm ej}=3.0\,M_{\odot}$ and $E_{\rm sn}=10^{51}\,{\rm erg}$.
+In this study, we consider the scenario whereby quasi-steady emission from such FRB sources is powered by young rapidly rotating magnetars that are embedded in a composite of magnetized wind nebula and SN ejecta.
+We have presented a detailed theoretical model here to numerically compute the radio SEDs for nebular emission by solving the time-dependent kinetic equations for photons and electrons and positrons in the MWN, including inverse Compton and synchrotron emission processes to account for electromagnetic cascades.
+To test SNe progenitor models, we considered two cases: (a) an ultra-stripped SNe with $M_{\rm ej}=0.1\,M_{\odot}$ and $E_{\rm sn}=10^{50}\,{\rm erg}$, and (b) a conventional core-collapse SNe with $M_{\rm ej}=3.0\,M_{\odot}$ and $E_{\rm sn}=10^{51}\,{\rm erg}$.